 ANIMAL: Northern/Single-Wattled Cassowary Casuarius unappendiculatus Type of Animal: Ratite Habitat: Low-elevation forest, jungle, swamp forest, river floodplains, wetlands Location(s): N New Guinea, Yapen, Batanta, Salawati, Waigeo Appearance: Large stocky flightless bird, orange/yellow/bright red neck, single wattle, black plumage, blue facial skin, gray-black casque/helmet on head, large feet w/ sharp claws, females larger than males Food/Diet: Fruit, berries, insects, snails, lizards, frogs, snakes, poop, flowers, fungi, palm seeds, mice, rats, carrion, birds, fish Status in Wild: Stable Conservation: Population monitoring, monitoring of habitat & hunting pressure Lifestyle: Solitary Additional Info: Called: Male: Cock Female: Hen Young: Chick Group: Solitary Weight: Male: 66-82 lbs Female: 128 lbs Gestation: 2 months Life Span: 25-50 years Height: Male: 4.9-5.2 ft Female: 5.9 ft Body Length: Male: 4.9 ft Female: 5.3 ft Main predators of adults are canids & crocodiles.
-Pigs, cats, pythons, & quolls eat chicks/juveniles.
+Pigs, cats, pythons, large monitors, & quolls eat chicks/juveniles.
 Male plays sole parental role, guarding eggs/chicks.
 Chicks leave dad at 9-18 months old.
 Clutch size ranges from 2-6 eggs.
 Maturity reached at 2-3 years old.
 Play crucial role in seed dispersal in native habitat due to swallowing fruit whole & spreading seeds great distances.
 Crest/casque on head used to sort through undergrowth/litter & sometimes as defense.
 While stable & increasing, threats include habitat loss/fragmentation, deforestation, hunting for meat/feathers/bones/eggs, road collisions, taking chicks from wild to be raised for meat, killing out of fear, dog predation, & retaliatory killings (they sometimes kill dogs in defense).
 Active during the day (diurnal).
 Very shy/secretive in wild.
 Males eat/drink very little when incubating/guarding eggs.
 Like other cassowaries, they’re most closely related to emus.
 Like other ratites, they’re flightless.
 Also called one-wattled cassowary & golden-necked cassowary.
 Very low frequency calls often unheard by humans.
 Fun Fact(s): 1st identified in Western science in 1860.
 Sometimes kept in villages for use as pets, food, & feathers.
 Meat known to be so tough that people told to cook w/ stone in pot-“When stone is ready to eat, so is the cassowary."
 One of most dangerous birds in world due to sharp claws (especially middle toes).
 While shy, they’re fierce when cornered & highly temperamental.
 Males highly protective of eggs/chicks.
 They’re great jumpers & runners, running as fast as 30 mph & as high as 5 ft off ground.